includeos/documentation/_build/html/_sources/index.rst.txt

 **IncludeOS** is an includeable, minimal library operating system for C++ services running in the cloud.
 Starting a program with ``#include <os>``, will literally include a whole little operating system into your service during link-time.

-..
-TODO Update url: includeos.io
-..
-Include Install when/if updated
-..
-Include Roadmap when new created
-..
-Include Running-tests when updated

 For more information: Visit our `website <http://www.includeos.org>`__, check out the project on `GitHub <https://github.com/hioa-cs/IncludeOS>`__ or come chat with us on `Gitter <https://gitter.im/hioa-cs/IncludeOS>`__!

 .. toctree::